josephsl/addonUpdater/readme.md

 ## Version 22.08

 * Significant internal code reorganization and rewrites.
-* On Windows Server systems, automatic add-on update check feature is disabled by default, and the checkbox to configure this option is also removed from settings panel.
+* On Windows Server systems, automatic add-on update check feature is disabled by default (affects new installations).
 * Added ability to select different add-on update sources.
 Add-on Updater can check for updates hosted on community add-ons website (addons.nvda-project.org) or Spanish community add-ons catalog (nvda.es).
 A new combo box was added in add-on settings panel to select add-on update source.
 * On Windows 10 and later, it is possible to let Add-on Updater check for, download, and install add-on updates in the background provided that NVDA is actualy installed and ad-on update notification is set to toast.
 * Redesigned add-on update download and install experience for multiple add-on updates, including use of a single dialog to show download progress for all add-ons and updating add-ons after downloading all of them.